flatironinstitute/sciware-intern-mentors/github-code-review.md

 * When the change developer believes their changes are complete, they open a pull request and ask their colleagues to review the changes.
 * Colleagues review the changes using Github tools, and have the opportunity to ask questions and make suggestions for further improvement.
-This can include dicussions of specific lines of code.
+This can include discussions of specific lines of code.
 * When enough reviewers agree that the changes solve the issue in an agreed-upon way, a reviewer will accept the changes into the main branch and they will become official.
 This can be done by either a `git merge` on command line, or through the Github interface.